joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **shell** - A command line interface or window onto an operating system.

+- **text file** - A document without visual formatting.
+Swift and practically all other source files are text files.
+When editing, it is important to use an editor that will not try to impose formatting on the document.
+XCode and Sublime Text are recommended. `nano` in the terminal is also a relatively user friendly option.

 - **tuple** - A group of zero or more values represented as one value.
 A tuple is defined by a comma-separated list of types, enclosed in parentheses.